-The consolidated and combined financial statements of Capital Product Partners L.P. as of December 31, 2009 and 2008 and for each of the three years in the period ended December 31, 2009, incorporated in this prospectus by reference to our Annual Report on Form 20-F for the year ended December 31, 2009 and the audited balance sheets of Capital GP L.L.C. as of December 31, 2009, 2008 and 2007, incorporated in this prospectus by reference to our Current Report on Form 6-K dated February 22, 2010, have been audited by Deloitte Hadjipavlou, Sofianos & Cambanis S.A., independent registered public accounting firm, and have been so included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated and combined financial statements of Capital Product Partners L.P. as of December 31, 2009 and 2008, and for each of the three years in the period ended December 31, 2009, incorporated in this prospectus by reference to our Annual Report on Form 20-F for the year ended December 31, 2009, the effectiveness of internal control over financial reporting of Capital Product Partners L.P., and the balance sheets of Capital GP L.L.C. as of December 31, 2009, 2008 and 2007, incorporated in this prospectus by reference to our Current Report on Form 6-K dated February 22, 2010, have been audited by Deloitte Hadjipavlou, Sofianos & Cambanis S.A., independent registered publ ic accounting firm, as stated in its reports, which are incorporated herein by reference and which express an unqualified opinion on: (a) the consolidated and combined financial statements of Capital Product Partners L.P., which opinion includes certain explanatory paragraphs relating to: (i) the formation of Capital Product Partners L.P. and the preparation of the combined financial statements attributable to the period through April 4, 2007 from the separate records maintained by Capital Maritime, (ii) the preparation of the consolidated financial statements attributable to Ross Shipmanagement Co., Baymont Enterprises Incorporated, Forbes Maritime Co., Mango Finance Co., and Navarro International S.A., prior to the acquisition of the vessels by Capital Product Partners L.P., from the separate records maintained by Capital GP L.L.C.
+Such consolidated and combined financial statements to previously issued combined financial statements L.P., and (c) the balance sheets of Capital GP L.L.C.
+Such consolidated and combined financial statements of Capital GP L.L.C.
+Such consolidated and combined financial statements of Capital GP L.L.C. have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-You may contact Deloitte Hadjipavlou, Sofianos & Cambanis S.A., 250-254 Kifissas Ave, 152 31 Halandri, Athens, Greece.
+You may contact Deloitte Hadjipavlou, Sofianos & Cambanis S.A., 3a Fragoklissias & Granikou Str., 15125 Maroussi, Athens, Greece.